pagkly/Zed/Investopedia3/Liquid Asset.md

 Companies have strategic processes for managing the amount of cash on their balance sheet available to pay bills and manage required expenditures.
 Industries like banking have a required amount of cash and cash equivalents that the company must hold to comply with industry regulations.

 There are several key ratios analysts use to analyze liquidity, often called solvency ratios.
-Two of the most common are the [quick ratio](https://www.investopedia.com/terms/q/quickratio.asp) and the [current ratio](https://www.investopedia.com/terms/c/currentratio.asp).
+Two of the most common are the [[quick ratio]](https://www.investopedia.com/terms/q/quickratio.asp) and the [[current ratio]](https://www.investopedia.com/terms/c/currentratio.asp).
 In the current ratio, current assets are used to assess a company’s ability to cover its current liabilities with all of its current assets and to survive unplanned and special circumstances like a pandemic.

 The quick ratio is a more stringent solvency ratio that looks at a company’s ability to cover its current liabilities with just its most liquid assets.
 The quick ratio does include accounts receivable.